St3v3a/APIM-Samples/README.md

 ## The code is organized into the following folders:

-- `lindix`: This folder contains example llamaindex code
+- `lindix`: This folder contains example llama index code tuned when using APIM Gateway with OpenAI API -
--